Congrats on choosing New Zealand as your next destination! This country has so much to offer, I am sure you will not run out of things to do!

 Rotorua is New Zealand’s thermal wonderland!
-You will see bubbling sulfur pools right inside the town, you will be able to do some epic biking trails and many other activities!
+You will see bubbling sulfur pools right inside the town and you will be able to try some epic biking trails and many other activities!

-This will be a fun day full of great activities, are you ready?
+This will be a fun day full of great experiences, are you ready?